 The Provincetown Housing Authority owns and operates 46 Units of housing in Provincetown.
-These are comprised of:

 The Maushope Building at 44 Harry Kemp Way, Provincetown, MA 02657.

 This building has 24 Units of State Subsidized housing for Seniors and people with disability.
 Twenty of these units are for Seniors and 4 are for people under 60 and disabled.

 The PHA has 9 State Subsidized Family units in Provincetown.
 4 on Aunt Sukey’s Way, 3 on Court Street, and 2 on Pearl Street.
 These are made up of 4 three bedroom units, 4 two bedroom Units and 1 one bedroom unit.

 To quote David Dunlap in his excellent compilation named Building Provincetown

 “This house is proof that we are family here in Provincetown,” said Alice Foley in 1996 at the dedication of Foley House, an assisted-living, congregate home for 10 otherwise homeless people living with H.I.V. and AIDS — the only program of its kind on the Cape.
 Foley cofounded the Provincetown AIDS Support Group (now the AIDS Support Group of Cape Cod).
 Its housing director, Irene Rabinowitz, worked on this project with the Provincetown Housing Authority.
 The effort began as a renovation, but the contractor demolished the existing structure in 1995.
 The house then had to be reconstructed.
 There are 10 bedrooms, each with a refrigerator and microwave oven, and two kitchens.
 This building is owned and maintained by the PHA in a Shelter Plus Care partnership with the AIDS Support Group of Cape Cod.
 The ASGCC provide case management and on site support for the residents.
 When it opened in 1996 it was one of the first in the country to provide services for people with HIV AIDS.